xxender13/Clari_Fi-V1/Readme.md

 1. **Start the Streamlit app**:
     ```sh
-    streamlit run app.py
+    streamlit run Clari_fi_final.py
     ```

 2. **Upload an image**:
-    - Click on the "Choose an image" button to upload a product image in jpg, jpeg, or png format.
+    - Use the "Choose an image" button to upload a product image in JPG, JPEG, or PNG format.

-3. **View the evaluation**:
+3. **View the analysis**:
-    - The app will display the clarity visualization, contrast evaluation, and text classification results.
+    - The app will display clarity level, contrast evaluation, and text classification details.

 ## Evaluation Process

-### Clarity Visualization
+### Clarity Level Detection

-The clarity of the image is visualized by applying Gaussian blur with different pixel radii:
+The app assesses image clarity by analyzing variance in pixel sharpness:

-- **Level A**: 10px radius
+- **Clarity Level A**: 35px Gaussian blur radius
-- **Level AA**: 20px radius
+- **Clarity Level AA**: 20px Gaussian blur radius
-- **Level AAA**: 35px radius
+- **Clarity Level AAA**: 10px Gaussian blur radius

-The level with the smallest mean difference from the original image is selected as the clarity level.

 ### Contrast Evaluation

-The color contrast of the image is calculated and classified into levels based on the standard deviation of the L channel in the LAB color space:

-- **Level AAA**: Contrast > 70 (Good)
-- **Level AA**: Contrast 51-70 (Good)
-- **Level A**: Contrast 31-50 (Not Good)
-- **Below A**: Contrast <= 30 (Not Good)
+APCA contrast ratios between text and background colors are calculated, providing insights into readability:
+- **High Contrast**: Values are optimized for readability.
+- **Low Contrast**: Suggests potential readability issues.

-### Text Classification
+### Text Case Classification

-The text extracted from the image using OCR is analyzed to check for uppercase text:

-- If any word in the text is uppercase, an issue is flagged.
-- If no text is found, an issue is flagged.
+Using OCR, the app classifies text as:
+- **Uppercase**
+- **Lowercase**
+- **Mixed**

+The app also calculates the percentage of each case type in the detected text.

 ## Example Output

-The application provides a visual and textual summary of the evaluation:
+The application provides the following insights:

-- **Clarity Visualization**: Displays the original and blurred images.
-- **Clarity Level**: Indicates the clarity level based on the Gaussian blur analysis.
+- **Clarity Level**: Displays the clarity level of the uploaded image.
-- **Contrast Evaluation**: Displays the contrast level and quality.
+- **Contrast Ratios**: Presents the APCA contrast ratios between text and background.
-- **Text Classification**: Lists any issues found with the text formatting.
+- **Text Classification**: Summarizes text case classification results.

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+Please open an issue or submit a pull request for improvements or bug fixes.

 ## Contact

-For any questions or feedback, please contact harshilsharma808@gmail.com.
+For questions or feedback, please contact **harshilsharma808@gmail.com**.